bostonrb/project-night/views/editors/ides.markdown

 that brought you TeamCity and IntelliJ.
 If you are a Java developer coming to Ruby from IntelliJ, or are a .NET developer using Visual Studio and ReSharper, RubyMine will be a familiar environment.
 RubyMine has good intelli-sense to help get you started.
+Rubymine is generally considered to be the most advanced IDE by those who have also used Eclipse and netBeans for some time.
+It has the most comprehensive features available for running tests, global substitutions, intellisense, well integrated versino control, and many other features.
+It includes functionality not found in other IDE's such as its Model Dependency Diagram (ERD).
+It includes appropiate syntax and highlighting for a variey of files including ruby, html and css.
 RubyMine has a free 30 day trial and at the time of writing a personal license of $69.

 ### [Aptana Studio](http://aptana.com/products/studio3)
 [Aptana Studio](http://aptana.com/products/studio3) is a free, open-source IDE with support for development in HTML,